-(1) the number and characteristics of the medically - (1) the number and characteristics of the medically indigent population, including such factors as income, employment status, health status, patterns of health care utilization, type of health care needed and utilized, eligibility for health care insurance, distribution of this population on a geographic basis and by age, sex and racial or linguistic characteristics, and the changes in these characteristics, including the following: - (i) the needs and problems of indigent persons in urban areas; - (ii) the needs and problems of indigent persons in rural areas; - (iii) the needs and problems of indigent persons who are members of racial or linguistic minorities; - (iv) the needs and problems of indigent persons in areas of high unemployment; and - (v) the needs and problems of the underinsured; - (2) the degree of and any change in access of this population to sources of health care, including hospitals, physicians and other providers; - (3) the distribution and means of financing indigent care between and among providers, insurers, government, purchasers and consumers, and the effect of that distribution on each; - (4) the major types of care rendered to the indigent, the setting in which each type of care is rendered and the need for additional care of each type by the indigent; - (5) the likely impact of changes in the health delivery system, including managed care entities, and the effects of cost containment in the Commonwealth on the access to, availability of and financing of needed care for the indigent, including the impact on providers which provide a disproportionate amount of care to the indigent; - (6) the distribution of delivered care and actual cost to render such care by provider, region and subregion; - (7) the provision of care to the indigent through improvements in the primary health care system, including the management of needed hospital care by primary care providers; - (8) innovative means to finance and deliver care to the medically indigent; and - (9) reduction in the dependence of indigent persons on hospital services through improvements in preventive health measures. - Section 4.
-Sections 9 and 10 of the act are reenacted and amended to read: - Section 9.
+- (1) the number and characteristics of the medically indigent population, including such factors as income, employment status, health status, patterns of health care utilization, type of health care needed and utilized, eligibility for health care insurance, distribution of this population on a geographic basis and by age, sex and racial or linguistic characteristics, and the changes in these characteristics, including the following: - (i) the needs and problems of indigent persons in urban areas; - (ii) the needs and problems of indigent persons in rural areas; - (iii) the needs and problems of indigent persons who are members of racial or linguistic minorities; - (iv) the needs and problems of indigent persons in areas of high unemployment; and - (v) the needs and problems of the underinsured; - (2) the degree of and any change in access of this population to sources of health care, including hospitals, physicians and other providers; - (3) the distribution and means of financing indigent care between and among providers, insurers, government, purchasers and consumers, and the effect of that distribution on each; - (4) the major types of care rendered to the indigent, the setting in which each type of care is rendered and the need for additional care of each type by the indigent; - (5) the likely impact of changes in the health delivery system, including managed care entities, and the effects of cost containment in the Commonwealth on the access to, availability of and financing of needed care for the indigent, including the impact on providers which provide a disproportionate amount of care to the indigent; - (6) the distribution of delivered care and actual cost to render such care by provider, region and subregion; - (7) the provision of care to the indigent through improvements in the primary health care system, including the management of needed hospital care by primary care providers; - (8) innovative means to finance and deliver care to the medically indigent; and - (9) reduction in the dependence of indigent persons on hospital services through improvements in preventive health measures. - Section 9.
 Mandated health benefits.